Kyrgios sent packing as Rublev reaches last 16

 NEW YORK: Nick Kyrgios' eventful U.S. Open ended in the third round as Russian Andrey Rublev turned aside the fiery Australian 7-6(5) 7-6(5) 6-3 in a battle of big servers on Saturday.

-Rublev looked up to the task from the start and proved to be unflappable under the Arthur Ashe Stadium lights against Kyrgios, who complained to his team in the box several times about not being able to see.
+Rublev looked up to the task from the start and proved to be unflappable against Kyrgios, who complained to his team in the box several times about not being able to see and later said he took time adjusting to the massive Arthur Ashe Stadium.

 The Australian seemed to have no issues with his vision on serve, however, at one point firing four consecutive aces in a 40-second game to force a first-set tiebreak.
 He saved two set points before sending a backhand just wide to lose the opener.

-Kyrgios got his first two break point chances while leading 3-2 in the second set but Rublev beat them both back.
+Kyrgios got his only two break point chances while leading 3-2 in the second set but Rublev beat them both back.

+"I had chances.
+I just didn't take them," said Kyrgios.
+"Nowhere near my best tennis, but it is what it is."

-The final set remained on serve until Rublev got the break he needed and immediately consolidated for a 5-2 lead that sent him on his way.
+The final set was on serve until Rublev got the only break of the match and immediately consolidated for a 5-2 lead that sent him on his way.

 Kyrgios lost despite powering down 30 aces to Rublev's 12 and winning almost 90per cent of his first-serve points while saving three of the four break points he faced.